What is stress incontinence?

 If you’re experiencing stress incontinence, you may experience leakage when you:

-As the most widespread type of urinary incontinence, stress incontinence is very common, with over 9 million men and women of all ages in the UK experiencing some form of it.
+If you’re noticing symptoms of stress incontinence, you’re certainly not alone.
+As the most widespread type of urinary incontinence, stress incontinence is very common.
+Over nine million men and women in the UK, of varying ages, experience some form of stress incontinence.

 The most common causes of stress incontinence are: